 CODE OF CONDUCT

-All passengers, except infant being held, must wear a shirt, bottoms and shoes while on all buses.
+All passengers, except infants being held, must wear a shirt, bottoms and shoes while on all buses.

 If you observe any safety, security, or biohazard concerns on the bus, tell the operator immediately.